 Of royal lineage

 While the services had been more or less equal, spit roasting and tandoor gave a brand new measurement to this wealthy history.
-Patel Kebab – hen kebabs marinated with saffron and nuts belong to the repertoire of Bahadur Shah Zafar, the maximum lavish eater of the time.
+Patel Kebab – hen kebabs marinated with saffron and nuts belong to the repertoire of Bahadur Shah Zafar, the most lavish eater of the time.
 The lesser-acknowledged Yakhni Kebab combines delicately spiced braised lamb and lentils.

 A sweet-spicy affair

-Other uncommon dishes that the chef is reproducing cartoon access of “alien” merchandise like chilies, William baingan of that point, or tomatoes of ours and seb mini (what potatoes have been called within the 15th century) moderen cooking techniques like smoking.
+Other uncommon dishes that the chef reproduces are cartoon access of “alien” merchandise like chilies, William baingan of that point, or tomatoes of ours and seb mini (what potatoes have been called within the 15th century) moderen cooking techniques like smoking.
 The vegetarian fare has Bharta-E-Zardak – chopped carrot tossed with onion and tomatoes; Nimona – an Awadhi delicacy of tempered crushed green peas with purple chilies; Burrani Bademjan – aubergine roasted with onions and tomatoes, minced and smoked.

 Chef’s unique recipes